File Controller

 • SoundOut1, SoundOut2: Analog (1 + 2)

-It is recommended to keep the block length at the maximum value of 4096 and the sample rate at 44.1 kHz or 48 kHz.
+Recommendation: Keep the block length at the maximum value of 4096 and the sample rate at 44.1 kHz or 48 kHz.

-It is recommended to use an ASIO sound card instead of Windows drivers.
-When using Windows drivers, it is advised to use a block length greater than 1024 in order to avoid the noise distortion effect, which is a known limitation of the Windows driver (as observed even in audio mulch).
+– When using Windows drivers, it is advised to use a block length greater than 1024 in order to avoid the noise distortion effect and high cpu load issues.

 During sound card configuration, channel streams should be automatically assigned with available input and output devices if the user has not already assigned any sound input or output devices to RTA Channel streams.

-If the user attempts to unassign all sound card channels, a toast message should be displayed with message like “You have unassigned all sound card channels.
-This will disable the internal IVP processing, because no lock master available.
+If the user attempts to unassign all sound card channels, a toast message should be displayed with a message like “You have unassigned all sound card channels.
+This will disable the internal IVP processing, because no lock master is available.
 Please assign at least one channel pair to re-enable the processing”.

 Supported sample rate